Can AI Detect Wash Trading? Evidence from NFTs

 On Blur, wash trading groups achieve a median profit close to zero ETH, with their most profitable outcomes peaking at \BlurWprofitMax ETH.
 This is lower than the median profit for legitimate traders, which stands at \BlurNWprofitMedian ETH, and legitimate traders also reach much more substantial maximum profits of \BlurNWprofitMax ETH.

 On OpenSea, both wash trading groups and legitimate traders achieve a median profit close to zero ETH.
 However, legitimate traders can achieve significantly higher maximum profits, reaching up to \OpenSeaNWprofitMax ETH, compared to wash trading groups with a maximum profit of \OpenSeaWprofitMax ETH.
-These findings suggest that while wash trading may influence market dynamics, it does not necessarily result in greater profitability for those who engage in it.\footnote{Note, the direct filters discussed in this section are rooted in practice, e.g., as discussed in a post by \cite{washtrading}, but we are not aware of any peer-reviewed work analyzing the relationship of filter-based estimation methods, to indirect estimation methods. }
+These findings suggest that while wash trading may influence market dynamics, it does not necessarily result in greater profitability for those who engage in it.